 - P130A Hide cylinder

 …all actually mean that one or more of the four cylinders don’t work the way they should, hence the engine decides to hide/disable them for the time being.
-When a cylinder is disabled, the car go into Limp Mode with EPC light on (for Windows user, it’s Safe Mode) to avoid further damage to the engine due to things misbehaving.
+When a cylinder is disabled, the car go into Limp Mode with EPC light on (for Windows user, it’s typically known as Safe Mode) to avoid further damage to the engine due to things misbehaving.

 Replacing the Coilpacks